Create our application: npx create-react-app taskbox cd taskbox # Add Storybook: npx -p @storybook/cli sb init

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.
-This edition of Learn Storybook is for React; other editions exist for React Native, Vue, Angular and Svelte.
+This edition of Learn Storybook is for React; other editions exist for React Native, Vue, Angular, Svelte and Ember.

 We’ll need to follow a few steps to get the build process set up in your environment.
 To start with, we want to use Create React App (CRA) to setup our build system, and enable Storybook and Jest testing in our created app.
 Let’s run the following commands: